Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 The algorithms main usage falls into NLPs or Time Series, and the main idea behind it relates to processing the information they receive from the previous neuron and applying the activation function from scratch (as the CNN/RNN do), they actually divide the neuron into three main parts from which to set up the input from the next layer of neurons: Learn, Unlearn and Retain gate.

 While training the Apple series, several combinations of algorithms were used, whether RNNs, CNNs, or DNNs, however when it comes to time series, the **LSTM** has a significant advantage over its predecessor, the **RNNs**.
-For those who might not be familiar with these Neural Networks, **RNNs** had a scaling effect on the gradients when the weights (W) were either very low or very high, leading to no change in the loss or an extreme change.
+For those who might not be familiar with these Neural Networks, **RNNs** had a scaling effect on the gradient* when the weights (W) were either very low or very high, leading to no change in the loss or an extreme change.
 In order to fix this, the LSTM was created, which, thanks to the different _gates_ that are used in each node, is able to omit this radical change making the difference more stable (reducing the likelihood of vanishing gradients).
 If there is an interest to dig further in the update from an **RNN** to **LSTM**, visit [GeeksforGeeks](https://www.geeksforgeeks.org/understanding-of-lstm-networks/).

 Nonetheless, the training procedure followed a structured methodology, which implied going from a simpler model (using only Dense layers) to a more complex one (Bidirectional LSTMs or CNNs), in the end, the LSTM returned the most optimal performance.